-- A site OHSW checklist. - Their responsibility regarding Mandatory Reporting which will include receiving Families SA Booklet, a Protective Practices Booklet. - An awareness that any Child Protection concerns can be raised with the Principal, deputy or counsellor. - An invitation to discuss any of the written material with the Principal, Deputy or counsellor. - Have their induction recorded. - Approval for a Child Related Clearance to be conducted.
+- A site WHS checklist. - Their responsibility regarding Mandatory Reporting which will include receiving Department for Child Protection and Protective Practices Booklet. - An awareness that any Child Protection concerns can be raised with the Principal, Deputy Principal or Wellbeing Leader. - An invitation to discuss any of the written material with the Principal, Deputy Principal or Wellbeing Leader. - Have their induction recorded. - Approval for a Child Related Clearance to be conducted.